|

 Very small fish probably will not arch at all.
 Because of water conditions

-noise on the screen.
-In medium to deep water, this method should work to
+screen.
+In medium to deep water, this method should work to display fish

 A school of fish will appear as many different formations or shapes, depending